 Also, when children play outdoors, they are freer to be themselves and explore the world around them.
 They get to let their personalities shine in ways indoor areas do not allow, and they may feel inspired to make friends.
 Here are a few more social benefits of outdoor play.

 - Improves communication skills: Children have to practice communicating positively and productively when they play outside to reach common goals.
-In an unstructured outdoor environment, it’s up to them to make up the rules.
+In an unstructured outdoor environment like the tot tree, it’s up to them to make up the rules.
 As a result, children learn to listen, plan and share knowledge with other children so they can continue having fun.

 - Helps children develop empathy: When children play outside, it puts them in a variety of circumstances that allow them to practice empathy and become more aware of other children’s feelings.
 Playing various games and roles also teaches children self-control and ways to resolve conflict.
 As children engage in free, unstructured play, they try on different perspectives and test a range of emotions so they can ultimately relate better to others.

 The physical and social benefits of play are more obvious.
 However, there are also subtle emotional changes in your child’s well-being that may not be as recognizable, yet are still vitally important.

 Physical activity and unstructured playtime on a playground serve as a healthy way to help children deal with their emotions and reduce stress levels.
 Not only can play serve as a distraction from their problems, but happiness is a natural byproduct of outdoor activities.

 Children experience many other positive emotional impacts when they have the freedom to play on a playground.
 Playtime benefits children because it: